20Q (game show)

 20Q is an American game show based on the online artificial intelligence and handheld computer game of the same name.
-Licensed to and produced by Endemol Shine North America, it premiered on June 13, 2009 during Big Saturday Night airing on GSN, and is hosted by Cat Deeley of So You Think You Can Dance with the voice of Mr. Q provided by Hal Sparks.
+Licensed to and produced by Endemol USA, it premiered on June 13, 2009, during Big Saturday Night airing on GSN, and is hosted by Cat Deeley of So You Think You Can Dance with the voice of Mr. Q provided by Hal Sparks.

-In Argentina, the name of the show is Flor de palabra; it is hosted by Florencia Pena and Richard Rubin of Beauty and the Geek.

 Gameplay

 The game is divided into four parts.

 Preliminary game

 The first part involves members of a randomly selected row of the studio audience.
 Mr. Q gives a category, and clues to the identity are revealed one at a time.
 The first contestant to come up with the correct answer qualifies to play the main game.
 Three qualifiers are determined in each preliminary round.

 Main game

 The three players then play the main game head-to-head.
 The computer gives a category, and then are given a choice of two questions.
 For example, if the category is Food and Drink, the questions would be "Is it caffeinated?" or "Is it served for breakfast?"
 A player in control asks either of the two questions, and if the answer is yes, that player retains control of the board; otherwise, s/he loses control.
 On each turn, after a question has been asked, the player can either choose a question that hasn't been played yet, or ask for a new pair of questions and ask one of those questions.
 If the player asks for 2 new questions she/he has to choose one of them.
 Or s/he can choose to attempt to come up with the correct answer.
-If correct, the player wins the game, $5,000, and a chance to play the semi final round against the winner of the second main game; a wrong answer loses control.
+If correct, the player wins the game, $5,000, and a chance to play the semi-final round against the winner of the second main game; a wrong answer loses control.